fractalwrench/portfolio/content/posts/json-2-kotlin.md

 }
 ```

-We can clearly see that both objects at the bottom of the tree have a key of `foo`, and a type of `String`:
+We can clearly see that both objects near the bottom of the tree have a key of `foo`, and a type of `String`:

 ```
 {